 2. Secondary Method: Self-Classification

-This involves the scientist, engineer, or researcher with expertise in the applicable technology working in conjunction with the Export Compliance Office to review the applicable export regulations and determine the classification after completion of one of the below questionnaires.
+This involves the scientist, engineer, or researcher with technical knowledge of the item working with the Export Compliance Office to review the applicable export regulations and determine the classification after completing one of the questionnaires below.

-For Biological Items the scientist, engineer, or researcher should complete the Self-Classification Questionnaire for Biological Items and forward it to exportcontrol@lbl.gov for the next steps.
+For biological items, the scientist, engineer, or researcher should complete the Self-Classification Questionnaire for Biological Items Smartsheet form.

-For all other tangible or technical items the scientist, engineer, or researcher should complete the Export Classification Questionnaire for Non-Biological Items and forward it to exportcontrol@lbl.gov for the next steps.
+For all other commodities (i.e., tangible items or intangible technology and software), the scientist, engineer, or researcher should complete the Export Classification Questionnaire for Non-Biological Items and upload it when completing the International Shipping Request Jira Service Center form.

 Licensing Determination

-Lab Export Compliance Office will review the information provided in the completed questionnaire to determine if any export authorizations are required prior to shipping.
-If there are no export control concerns, an email approval will be provided to approve the shipment.
+The Berkeley Lab Export Compliance Office will review the information provided in the completed questionnaire to determine if any export authorizations are required prior to shipping.
+If there are no export control concerns, an email approval will be sent to you.
 If there are export control concerns, the Export Compliance Office will provide additional guidance and the next applicable steps.

-Subsequent to receiving Export Control approval, LBNL Shipping will conduct restricted party screening to ensure the recipients of the shipment are not denied entities.
+Berkeley Lab Central Shipping at building 69 is informed of all international shipping approvals.
+They will conduct restricted party screening to ensure the recipients of the shipment are not denied parties.